JamesCWeber/PWC-Power-BI-Project-Part-1-Call-Center-KPI-Dashboard/README.md

 In this task, I take on the role of a data analyst employed at PwC.
 PwC's client, a fictional telecom company called PhoneNow, requires a dashboard that visualizes trends in customer and agent behavior.
 The data used to create this dashboard is PhoneNow's call center data.

 ## Problem Statement
 PhoneNow's call center manager is looking for transparency and insight into the call center data.
 This includes total number of calls answered and abandoned, speed of answer, and length of calls.
+The data depicts calls made fron January to March of the same year.
 The manager is looking for long term trends in customer and agent behavior.
 The manager will use the resulting dashboard as a basis for discussion with management.

 ## Skills Demonstrated
 * Power BI